Public holidays in the United States: Federal holidays

+Established in 2021, Juneteenth is the newest federal holiday.
+In its second year of federal observance, 30% of private employers offered paid time off.

 Holidays with religious significance

 Religious and cultural holidays in the United States are characterized by a diversity of religious beliefs and practices.
-However, the First Amendment to the United States Constitution provides that "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof...." and Article VI specifies that "no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States."
+However, the First Amendment to the United States Constitution provides that "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof ...." and Article VI specifies that "no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States."
 As a result, various religious faiths have flourished, as well as perished, in the United States.
-A majority of Americans report that religion plays a "very important" role in their lives, a proportion unique among developed nations.
+In 2002, a majority of Americans reported that religion plays a "very important" role in their lives, a proportion unique among developed nations.

-The majority of Americans (73–80%) identify themselves as Christians and about 15–20% have no religious affiliation.
-According to the American Religious Identification Survey (ARIS) (2008) 76% of the American adult population identified themselves as Christians, with 51% professing attendance at a variety of churches that could be considered Protestant or unaffiliated, and 25% professing Catholic beliefs.
-The same survey says that other religions (including, for example, Islam, Judaism, Buddhism, and Hinduism) collectively make up about 4% of the adult population, another 15% of the adult population claim no religious affiliation, and 5.2% said they did not know, or they refused to reply.
-According to a 2012 survey by the Pew forum, 36 percent of Americans state that they attend services nearly every week or more.
+In 2012, the majority of Americans (73–80%) identified themselves as Christians and about 15–20% had no religious affiliation.
+In the 2008 American Religious Identification Survey (ARIS), 76% of American adults population identified themselves as Christians, with 51% professing attendance at a variety of churches that could be considered Protestant or unaffiliated, and 25% professing Catholic beliefs.
+The same survey said that other religions (including, for example, Islam, Judaism, Buddhism, and Hinduism) collectively made up about 4% of the adult population, another 15% of the adult population claimed no religious affiliation, and 5.2% said they did not know, or they refused to reply.
+In a 2012 survey by the Pew forum, 36 percent of Americans stated that they attended services nearly every week or more.

 Christian holidays

-With 65% of adults in the U.S. identifying as Christian, many holidays from the liturgical calendar are observed by this segment of the population.
-Many businesses, as well as federal, state, and local governments, are closed on Christmas, arguably the most significant holiday of the Christian religion.
+With 65% of adults in the U.S. identifying as Christian in 2019, many holidays from the liturgical calendar are observed by this segment of the population.
+Many businesses, as well as federal, state, and local governments, are closed on Christmas.
 A reference in the film A Christmas Story shows a Chinese restaurant being the only establishment open on Christmas.